sergiumereacre/animal-kingdom/README.md

     - For example, `return view('vacancies.manage')` will automagically return the view defined in resources/views/vacancies/manage.blade.php.
 Notice how the "vacancies" folder and "manage.blade.php" maps to "vacancies." and "manage" in the string.
     - Say you want to check your work on the vacancies.create view.
 This view is returned by the `vacancies/create` route in web.php You can navigate to `localhost/vacancies/create` to get the corresponding page.

-## Making Images Publically Accessible
+## Making Images Publically Accessible, Misc
 sail artisan storage:link

+When in doubt, dump-autoload!! sail composer dump-autoload